The Sports Law Review: Japan

 A corporation is the usual form adopted by professional clubs that are operating with the objective of making profits from their sports related activities.

-For example, the regulations of the Japan Professional Football League (the J. League) requires J1 or J2 division member clubs to be founded as a corporation or as a public interest incorporated association under Japanese law.2 As of the 2020 season, all 40 clubs in J1 and J2 leagues are organised as corporations.
+For example, the regulations of the Japan Professional Football League (the J. League) requires J1, J2 or J3 division member clubs to be founded as a corporation or as a public interest incorporated association under Japanese law.2 As of the 2021 season, all 57 clubs in J1, J2 and J3 leagues are organised as corporations.

 ii Corporate governance

-The Basic Act on Sport maps out the basic ideas pertaining to sports in Japan, and demands that sports organisations (which, under the Act, shall mean organisations whose main purpose is to carry out operations to promote sports) make effort in their operations to secure transparency in, and set a criteria for, its operations, and resolve sports related conflicts promptly and properly.3
+The Basic Act on Sport maps out the basic ideas pertaining to sports in Japan, and demands that sports organisations (which, under the Act, shall mean organisations whose main purpose is to carry out operations to promote sports) make efforts in their operations to secure transparency in, and set a criteria for, its operations, and resolve sports-related conflicts promptly and properly.3

 In addition, the Japan Sports Agency set forth the Governance Code for National Sport Federation Members in June 2019, and the Governance Code for General Sport Organisations in August 2019.4